fuzzymeme/PancakeFlipper/README.md

 - [] Is Delta.INCREASING DECREASING still needed?
 - [] createSeq a bit long
 - [] ToDos
-- [] Factorial Calculator based on BigInteger
+- [x] Factorial Calculator based on BigInteger
+- [] Move a lot of the basic flip utils into the FlipperUtils class from SequenceBasedFlipper